 This is every movie you've ever seen.
 YES EVEN TWILIGHT.

-Since we all want to be special—I know I want to be special—being on the same hero's journey that every main character in every story ever has embarked upon, confirms that we are.
+Since we all want to be special — I know I want to be special — being on the same hero's journey as every hero from every story confirms we are.
 But it can be incredibly complicated to know when you're hitting the trials that define a hero's journey.
-Let's dive into this unfamiliar situation together—here now are the steps to take note of as you embark on a grand adventure.
+Let's dive into this unfamiliar situation together — here now are the steps to take note of as you embark on a grand adventure.

 Answer the call